-Bonus Exercise (Not mandatory... only for extra marks if you wish)
+Bonus Exercise#1 (Not mandatory only for extra marks)

 Your boss wants you to create an app for the iphone that can find the height of objects.

 Create a program that takes the following inputs:

 - 1. The distance you are away from an object - 2.
 The angle your phone is at when you point it at the very top of an object